EMITTING SQUARE Launches DELO Software to Automate Intellectual R&D for Next-Generation OLEDs - EMITTING SQUARE

 AI-driven software integrating device physics, simulation, and automated research workflows to accelerate next-generation OLED innovation.
 The platform enables researchers to automate complex analysis and transform experimental and simulation data into actionable scientific insights.

 The development of modern OLED devices is reaching a new level of complexity.
 Multilayer device architectures, advanced emissive materials, and intricate exciton dynamics are pushing the limits of traditional research workflows.
-Researchers must analyze charge transport, exciton formation, recombination dynamics, and degradation mechanisms simultaneously often across fragmented tools and manual analysis pipelines.
+Researchers must analyze charge transport, exciton formation, recombination dynamics, and degradation mechanisms simultaneously, often across fragmented tools and manual analysis pipelines.

-DELO integrates physics-based simulation, automated parameter extraction, and AI-driven data analysis into a unified research environment.
+DELO integrates physics-based simulation, automated parameter extraction, and advanced data analysis into a unified research environment.
 By bringing these capabilities together, DELO enables researchers to transform complex experimental and simulation data into actionable scientific insight.

 Core Research Capabilities

-• Physics-Based Device Simulation
+- Physics-Based Device Simulation

-AI-Driven Scientific Analysis
+Advanced Scientific Analysis

 Accelerating OLED Innovation